AnnMarie Perl Lecturer

 She is currently working on two book projects.
 The first, titled The Integration of Showmanship into Modern Art, describes a phenomenon of the late 1930s to the early 1960s: through artistic collaboration and competition, showmanship became essential to modern art.
 This transformation ultimately occurred in France, where there were deep artistic traditions of political engagement, social criticism, and interplay with popular culture.
+The book takes seriously a category of artworks, which were taken seriously by artists, critics and the public in their own time, but that have since been neglected and dismissed as ‘spectacle.’
 The second book, titled From Kitsch to Criticality: Jeff Koons and the American Avant-Garde, charts related shifts in two sets of key ideas and strategies within the American avant-garde from the 1930s to 1980s.
 Part intellectual history and part art history, the book takes the American artist Jeff Koons as its main case study and also provides an in-depth account of his development during the late 1980s and early 1990s.

 Perl has previously taught the Western Art survey course, spanning the Renaissance and contemporary periods, in the Department of Art History at New York University.
 At Princeton, she has taught Art 214, a survey of contemporary art from 1950 to the present, and an undergraduate seminar, titled ‘Supply-side aesthetics: American Art in the Age of Reagan,’ which is cross-listed with the Program in American Studies.
 Her courses emphasize first-hand examination of art objects and have included field trips to museum exhibitions and sites in New York City and Washington, D.C., as well as regular visits to the study rooms and galleries of the Princeton University Art Museum.
 In spring 2019, ‘Supply-side aesthetics’ will include class meetings with leading artists from the 1980s.
 Perl also advises undergraduate independent work, including senior theses in art history and studio art.